yandthj/HPC/docs/Documentation/Applications/Matlab/index.md

 # Using MATLAB Software

-*Learn how to use MATLAB software on the NREL HPC systems.*
+*Learn how to use MATLAB software on the NLR HPC systems.*

 ### [Running MATLAB in Batch Mode](batch.md)